DevExpress/devextreme-documentation/concepts/Common/Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

+[important]

+Please be aware that the Globalize package may be insecure.
+It has not been updated for an extended period, and we have received reports from the Snyk security checker regarding vulnerabilities associated with this package.

+You may choose to use it at your own risk.
+However, we will be removing Globalize from our installation, templates, and demos in version 25.1.
+For a more secure solution, we recommend switching to Intl.

+[/important]

 ---
 ##### React
 [important] React projects created with the [Create React App](https://facebook.github.io/create-react-app) <a href="https://github.com/facebook/create-react-app/issues/4508" target="_blank">do not support Globalize</a>.
 [DevExtreme React Template](/concepts/50%20React%20Components/50%20Application%20Template/00%20Application%20Template.md '/Documentation/Guide/React_Components/Application_Template/') is one of such projects.
 [Use Intl](/concepts/Common/Localization/05%20Localize%20Dates%2C%20Numbers%2C%20and%20Currencies/05%20Using%20Intl.md '/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/Using_Intl') in these projects instead.